darrenvasquez/DarChat/README.md

     - Rank/Name ⇒ Utilize [SuggestCommand](https://ci.md-5.net/job/BungeeCord/ws/chat/target/apidocs/net/md_5/bungee/api/chat/ClickEvent.Action.html#SUGGEST_COMMAND) to autofill the command to message the player, minus the actual message.
     - Chat Channel Indicator ⇒ Utilize [RunCommand](https://ci.md-5.net/job/BungeeCord/ws/chat/target/apidocs/net/md_5/bungee/api/chat/ClickEvent.Action.html#RUN_COMMAND) to run a command on the user's behalf to automatically switch to that channel
     - Chat Message ⇒ Ø

-. . .
-WIP . . .

-to do:
-- admin commands
+- Moderation Commands
-  - send local message
+  - Send a local message to players near specified coordinates (ex. /slm 150 68 -234 hello!)
-  - log local chat
+  - Log local chat and send it to online staff (implements HoverEvent and ClickEvent)
-  - mute
+  - Ability to mute players from Global Chat, preventing them from typing in that channel.
-- admin logging
+- Admin Logging
-  - log all chat and its' info to a .log file that, externally, will be saved and deleted each night. and more...
+  - Log all chat in every channel to one .log file
+    - This is externally saved and then cleared each night
+  - Shows proper details, such as exact date and time the message was sent, and player location if it is a Local chat message

+ // README.md is not complete